 Locks are robust: while normal process exit releases locks held by that process, if a process holding a lock exits abnormally without releasing it, another process that needs the lock, and finding it held by a non-existent process will automatically scavenge the lock.

-^Population to protect or restrict access to a global
+^Population to protect or restrict access to a global variable called

 Since a process always has exclusive access to its local variables, access to them never needs protection from a lock.
 So, it would be reasonable to use a lock

 Populationto restrict access to the global variable

 Since YottaDB lock acquisitions are always timed for languages other than M, it is not in principle possible for applications to deadlock on YottaDB locks.
 Consequently defensive application code must always validate the return code of calls to acquire locks.
 As a practical matter, it is possible to set timeouts that are long enough that users may perceive applications to be hung.

 Since YottaDB resources such as locks belong to a process rather than a thread within a process (see discussion under Threads), design rules to avoid deadlocks (such as acquiring locks in a predefined order that all processes must respect) must be respected by all threads in a process (or for a language such as Go, by all Goroutines in a process).